Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \subsection{Illustrative Examples}

 In this section, we use numerical examples to illustrate the structure of optimal policies under different cost structures.
-In addition, we discuss a translation of the fluid policy for the stochastic system and illustrate it using an example.
-We further investigate the performance of the translated policy in the numerical study of Section \ref{sec:numerics}.
+We further discuss and illustrate the properties of optimal trajectories, focusing in particular on initial conditions in $\cN$.